deliverystack/ddhdedup/README.md

 ## Caveats

-This relies on the DDH command line tool including its file checksum logic.
+This relies on the `ddh` command line tool including its file checksum logic.

-This leaves the last instance of the file as listed in the JSON file created by the DDH command line tool.
+This leaves the last instance of the file as listed in the JSON file created by the `ddh` command line tool.

 It would likely be more efficient to remove all of the files at once, or in large batches, rather than individually.